10 Jun FOR IMMEDIATE RELEASE – Father’s Day Proclamation

 - It is important to give appropriate recognition to past and present fathers for their unique and valuable role in the lives of our children and for providing the foundation for the healthy and social development of our families who are a vital interest in the future of Alabama; and

-- fathers are honored on Father’s Day, all are urged to take concentrated steps to embrace fathers and value every child’s need for a father in their daily lives;
+- Let us pledge to make concentrated steps to embrace our fathers and value our children’s need for a father in their daily lives;

-The proclamation encourages all Alabamians to recognize the important role fathers play and join together in observing this day with appropriate programs, ceremonies, and activities.
+The proclamation encourages all Alabamians to recognize the important role fathers play and join together in observing June 16, 2019 with appropriate programs, ceremonies, and activities.